 Saturday Night Steel Shoot (SNSS)

-Saturday Night Steel shoot is now back!
+Saturday Night Steel shoot is now back, temporarily scheduled on the first Saturday evening of each month!
 Certified Steel shooters are welcome from 5:00 pm to 9:00 pm for steel shooting activities.

 New comers to the sport can only take part in the event after they attend the orientation class which is held on the first 2 Saturdays of the month.
 After completing the orientation class, certified shooters may participate every Saturday there after.

-Price: $20 (If you come to shoot on the range before the steel shoot begins, it is a separate fee of $25 or $15 with our safety card)
+Price: $25 (If you come to shoot on the range before the steel shoot begins, it is a separate fee of $25.

 SATURDAY NIGHT STEEL SHOOT (SNSS) REGULATIONS

 SNSS does not operate under the same regulations as the indoor range, and stricter safety rules are enforced.
 Violations will not be tolerated.
 If a shooter is not confident or is unsure about their level of proficiency then it is recommended that they enroll in a proper firearms training course prior to participating in SNSS.